Higher-twist mechanism and inclusive gluon production in pion-proton collisions: NUMERICAL RESULTS AND DISCUSSION

-Analysis of our calculations shows that, $(\Sigma_{g}^{HT})^{0}$, $(\Sigma_{g}^{HT})^{res}$, frozen and resummed higher-twist cross sections and ratios sensitive to pion distribution amplitudes are predicted holographic and perturbative QCD.
+Analysis of our calculations shows that $(\Sigma_{g}^{HT})^{0}$ and $(\Sigma_{g}^{HT})^{res}$, frozen and resummed higher-twist cross- sections, and ratios are sensitive to pion distribution amplitudes as predicted in the holographic and pQCD.

-We think that this feature of infrared renormalons may help the explain theoretical interpretations with future experimental data for the direct inclusive gluon production cross section in the pion-proton collisions.
-Higher-twist cross section obtained in our study should be observable at hadron collider.
+We think that this feature of infrared renormalons may help theoretical interpretations of the future experimental data for the direct inclusive gluon production cross-section in the pion-proton collisions.
+Higher-twist cross-section obtained in our study should be observable at hadron collider.